Close

 Ignite UI for Angular uses a global theme by default to theme the entire suite of components.
 You can, however, create themes scoped to components you have in your app, depending on your use case.
 For now, we will be including all of our themes in a single file.
 To generate a global theme we’re going to be including two mixins core and theme.
 Both of those mixins accept a few arguments:

-Let's create a custom global theme that will use the primary and secondary colors of our company.
+Let’s create a custom global theme that will use the primary, secondary and surface colors of our company.

 // Import the theming module